 Training models for segmentation and classification

 To implement a pipeline for quinoa panicle analysis, a comparative analysis of various segmentation and classification models was conducted.
-The selection of the best segmentation model involved the assessment of 16 Mask R-CNN models, each tested with a combination of parameters, mask resolution, loss weight, and neural network.
-The accuracy of the segmentation models was evaluated using the mean average precision (mAP) metric (Table 2).
-The selection of the best classification model entailed the comparison of 12 classification models that were developed through different combinations of neural network architectures, dense layers, and activation functions.
-The accuracy of the classification models was assessed based on the predictive performance for two classes (i.e. amarantiform and glomerulate, Table 3).
+The selection of the best segmentation model involved the assessment of 16 Mask R-CNN models, each tested with a combination of parameters, mask resolution, loss weight, and a neural network.
+The accuracy of the segmentation models was evaluated via the mean average precision (mAP) metric (Table 2).
+The selection of the best classification model involved a comparison of 12 classification models that were developed through different combinations of neural network architectures, dense layers, and activation functions.
+The accuracy of the classification models was assessed on the basis of the predictive performance for two classes (i.e., amarantiform and glomerulate, Table 3).

 The segmentation models showed statistical significance in the interaction of the loss weight, mask resolution, and neural network (p = 0.01, Table 2, Supplementary Table 1).
 The mAP scores ranged from 0.68 to 0.8, with a coefficient of variation of 3.65%.
-The model segmentation-09 achieved the highest mAP score of 0.8, while the model segmentation-08 obtained the lowest score at 0.69 (Table 2).
-The segmentation model selected for implementation in the pipeline was chosen based on the replica that achieved the highest mAP with 0.83 (Supplementary Table 2).
+Model segmentation-09 achieved the highest mAP score of 0.8, whereas model segmentation-08 obtained the lowest score of 0.69 (Table 2).
+The segmentation model selected for implementation in the pipeline was chosen on the basis of the replica that achieved the highest mAP of 0.83 (Supplementary Table 2).

-For classification, the prediction accuracy results for the glomerulate and amarantiform classes ranged from 0.85 to 0.92.
+For classification, the prediction accuracy results for the glomerulate and amarantiform classes ranged from 0.85--0.92.
 No significant differences were observed among the factors studied in the classification models (Table 3, Supplementary Table 3).
-Therefore, we selected model classification-08 with the highest accuracy of 0.95 in the repeated model evaluations for further analyses (Supplementary Table 4).
+Therefore, we selected model classification-08, with the highest accuracy of 0.95 in the repeated model evaluations, for further analyses (Supplementary Table 4).

 Pipeline for quinoa panicle phenotyping

 We implemented a Python pipeline to extract phenotypic traits from quinoa panicles, leveraging the best model for segmentation and classification analysis (Fig. 2).
-To segment panicle images we used the model segmentation-09 (Fig. 2a-d).
-As certain images featured multiple panicles, we generated individual masks for each panicle.
-Subsequently, these masks were employed in the classification process.
-The segmentation model’s pixel-wise masking of each panicle allowed us to extract panicle length, width, area, and mean RGB color values for each channel.
+To segment the panicle images, we used model segmentation-09 (Fig. 2a-d).
+As certain images feature multiple panicles, we generate individual masks for each panicle.
+These masks were subsequently employed in the classification process.
+The segmentation model’s pixelwise masking of each panicle allowed us to extract the panicle length, width, area, and mean RGB color values for each channel.
 The segmentation of panicles was followed by the input of these segmented structures into the classification model.
-Subsequently, the model categorized the images based on one of two panicle shapes: glomerulate or amarantiform (Fig. 2e-f).
-We combined the results from the segmentation and classification pipeline (Fig. 2g) and used them to calculate quantitative-genetic parameters such as variance components, BLUEs, BLUPs, and heritability.
-The results generated by this pipeline can be utilized to carry on association studies, such as Genome-Wide Association Studies (GWAS), or Quantitative Trait Locus (QTL) mapping (Fig. 2h).
+The model subsequently categorized the images on the basis of one of two panicle shapes: glomerulate or amarantiform (Fig. 2e-f).
+We combined the results from the segmentation and classification pipeline (Fig. 2g) and used them to calculate quantitative genetic parameters such as variance components, BLUEs, BLUPs, and heritability.
+The results generated by this pipeline can be utilized to carry out association studies, such as genome-wide association studies (GWASs) or quantitative trait locus (QTL) mapping (Fig. 2h).

 ImageJ versus deep learning pipeline

-To assess the performance of the deep learning pipeline, we conducted a regression analysis comparing manual trait extraction using ImageJ software with the results obtained from our model pipeline (Fig. 3).
+To assess the performance of the deep learning pipeline, we conducted a regression analysis comparing manual trait extraction via ImageJ software with the results obtained from our model pipeline (Fig. 3).

 We selected a total of 60 images, with fifteen images from each experiment (Table 1), and manually annotated them with ImageJ (Figure S1) for panicle length, width, and area.
-The regression (R2) for panicle length was 0.93 (r = 0.96), for width 0.92 (r = 0.96), and area 0.99 (r = 0.99) showing a high correlation (Fig. 3a-c).
-Panicle distribution for width and area shows similar distributions between manual annotation and model pipeline.
+The regression (R2) for panicle length was 0.93 (r = 0.96), that for width was 0.92 (r = 0.96), and that for area was 0.99 (r = 0.99), indicating a high correlation (Fig. 3a-c).
+The panicle distributions for width and area are similar between the manual annotation and model pipelines.